 Although it’s not a requirement across all home aligner brands, you should receive a comprehensive dental exam before starting any orthodontic treatment.
 If you are coming up on your twice-yearly dental visit, there is no need to schedule an extra appointment.

 One of the biggest advantages of home aligner treatment is the lack of office visits.
-We understand if you’re not exactly eager to schedule a dental exam before your treatment has even started.
-But it is the best start to treatment.
+We understand if you’re not exactly eager to schedule a dental exam before your treatment begins, but it’s the best way to start.

 Cavities, impacted wisdom teeth, and gum infections are common conditions, and they can have a significant impact on your treatment’s efficacy and safety.

 Having a dentist thoroughly evaluate your teeth and gums will help make sure your treatment is effective and minimize the chances of anything going wrong.
 During your appointment, you can also schedule a cleaning and an oral cancer screening.
-Your dentist will likely also take x-rays of your teeth to check for cavities or decay.
+Your dentist will probably also take X-rays of your teeth to check for cavities or decay.

 It’s worth mentioning that clear aligners can’t move dental implants.
-If you have an implant, it’s important to visit a dentist for an exam to make sure aligner treatment will work for you.
+If you have an implant, visit a dentist for an exam to make sure aligner treatment will work for you.
 There may be special alterations that your at-home aligner provider can make to accommodate an implant.

 In the same vein, a dental bridge can also affect treatment.
 If you have an implant or dental bridge or you’re thinking about getting one, it’s best to wait until after you’ve finished treatment with your aligners.